eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-twinlive.md

 ## Twin

-The first _channel_, **twin**, handles the digital representation of a `Thing`.<br/>
+The first *channel*, **twin**, connects to the digital representation of a Thing.
-This `Thing` is managed with Ditto and its state and properties can be read and updated.
+This Thing is managed with Ditto and its state and properties can be read and updated.

 {% include image.html file="pages/protocol/ditto-twin-channel.png" alt="Ditto twin channel" caption="Ditto twin channel pattern" max-width=800 %}

 ## Live

-The second _channel_, **live**, routes a command/message towards an actual device.<br/>
+The second *channel*, **live**, routes a command/message towards an actual device.
-The execution of what to do when a device (or a gateway which connects the device) does with a received command/message is out of scope of Ditto and solution specific implementation.
+The handling and execution of a received command/message by a device (or a gateway which connects the device) is very specific to the solution and thus out of Ditto's scope.

 {% include image.html file="pages/protocol/ditto-live-channel.png" alt="Ditto live channel" caption="Ditto live channel pattern" max-width=800 %}

-What Ditto however does when routing **live** commands/messages is an [authorization check](basic-auth.html).
-So Ditto ensures that only authorized parties are able to send a commands or messages.
+What Ditto however does, when routing **live** commands/messages, is an [authorization check](basic-auth.html).
+Thus Ditto ensures that only authorized parties are able to send commands or messages.